Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 • School Counsellor – Is on-site when needed to discuss something with a child and their parents.

-• Lunch and Outdoor Supervisors – These staff members, who may be part-time or not listed as part of the staff, ensure your child is fed, the class is tidy, and outside rules are followed during a break.
+• Lunch and Outdoor Supervisors – These staff members, who may be part-time or not listed as part of the staff, ensure that your child is fed, the classroom is tidy, and outside rules are followed during breaks.

-• School Nurse is on-site to help children if they have scrapes or bleeds by cleaning the cut and wrapping it or putting a bandaid or cover for them.
+• School nurses are on-site to help children with scrapes and bleeding by cleaning the wound, wrapping, and applying band-aids or covering them.

 Buy For One, Buy For All

-The list seems long, and it is; however, I’m likely missing others, but my question is, where does a parent draw the line?
+The list seems long, and it is; however, I’m likely missing others.
+My question is, where does a parent draw the line?

 Is your child’s music teacher less critical than their grade teacher?

-I’m sure educators outside of the primary classroom teacher feel like forgotten educators.
+I’m sure educators outside of the primary classroom feel like forgotten educators.

 The above staff members contribute something different to our son’s education.